In this article we give a short summary of the microstructural processes during solidification and cooling of steel.

 For hypoeutectoid steels with a carbon content of less than 0.8 %, ferrite is precipitated from the austenite lattice when the temperature falls below the \(\gamma\)-\(\alpha\)-transformation line, as the face-centered cubic austenite begins to transform into the body-centered cubic ferrite.

 The carbon that can no longer be dissolved in the ferrite lattice formed diffuses into the surrounding austenite lattice, as it can still absorb carbon (under-saturated state).
 This leads to an accumulation of carbon in the remaining austenite.
 The enrichment finally progresses until the retained austenite has reached the eutectoid composition of 0.8 % carbon at 723 °C.

-Now the residual austenite again transforms into pearlite (the processes of pearlite formation are always identical regardless of the steel).
+Now the residual austenite again transforms into pearlite.
+Note, that the formation of pearlite is always identical regardless of the carbon content of the steel.

 At room temperature, the microstructure of a hypoeutectoid steel thus consists of the previously separated ferrite grains and the pearlite formed.

-In a eutectoid steel with exactly 0.8 % carbon, the austenite has the eutectoid composition from the outset.
-Thus, the pearlite can form directly from the austenite without precipitation processes.
+In a eutectoid steel with exactly 0.8 % carbon, the austenite has the eutectoid composition from the very beginning.
+Thus, pearlite will form directly from the austenite without precipitation processes.

 The microstructure of a eutectoid steel consists only of pearlite grains at room temperature.

 Note that the microstructure of the steel is always composed of the two phases ferrite and cementite, regardless of whether it is a hypoeutectoid (hypopearlitic) steel or a hypereutectoid (hyperpearlitic) steel.
 This is precisely the characteristic of the metastable system.